The Power of Social Connections: Relationships and Brain Health

 3. Stay in touch: Make an effort to maintain contact with friends and family members by regularly reaching out via phone calls, video chats, text messages, or even handwritten letters.
 Staying connected is essential for fostering emotional support during challenging times.

-Incorporating these strategies into your daily routine will help you build a robust network of social connections and equip you with the necessary for maintaining them over time.
+Incorporating these strategies into your daily routine will help you build a robust network of social connections and equip you with the tools necessary for maintaining them over time.

 Remember that quality trumps quantity when it comes to relationships; focus on cultivating deep bonds rather than simply increasing the number of people in your circle.